locationtech/geomesa/docs/user/geoserver.rst

 of feature types registered in that data store.
 Click "Publish" next to the name of a feature type to create a layer of the data in GeoMesa of that type.

 You will be taken to the **Edit Layer** screen.
-To render your layer, you need to set values for the bounding boxes.
-In the "Data" pane, enter values for the bounding boxes.
-In many cases, you can click on the "Compute from native bounds" link to computer these values from the data.
+To render your layer, you must first set values for the bounding boxes in the "Data" pane.
+In many cases, you can click on the "Compute from native bounds" link to compute these values from the data.

 .. image:: _static/img/geoserver-layer-bounding-box.png
    :align: center